Melledy/LunarCore/README.md

 6. If you have `autoCreateAccount` set to true in the config, then you can skip creating an account.
 Otherwise, use the `/account` command in the server console to create one.

 ### Connecting with the client (Fiddler)
-1. **Login with the client to an official server and Hoyoverse account at least once to download game data.**
+1. **Log in with the client to an official server and Hoyoverse account at least once to download game data.**
 2. Install and have [Fiddler Classic](https://www.telerik.com/fiddler) running.
 3. Set fiddler to decrypt https traffic.
 (Tools -> Options -> HTTPS -> Decrypt HTTPS traffic) Make sure `ignore server certificate errors` is checked as well.
 4. Copy and paste the following code into the Fiddlerscript tab of Fiddler Classic: